Healthy Homes Assessment Melrose

 What We Do

-As building inspectors, we deal with all the components associated with expert home examinations.
-We are there to make sure you make the right choice when it comes to buying your next home.
+As building inspectors, we are experts in all components associated with expert home examinations.
+We’re there to make sure you make the right decision when purchasing your next property.

-We are serious about your investment We will conduct detailed examinations to make sure you don’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the fun parts of purchasing or owning a house.
+We value your money We conduct comprehensive examinations to make sure that you don’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the enjoyable aspects of buying or owning a house.

-We specialise in a range of services to ensure that you are completely updated on the condition of any property that you might be thinking of buying or selling along with other services.
+We are specialised in a range of solutions to ensure you are completely aware of the state of any property that you might be considering buying or selling in addition to other services.

-We not only work with you but we also have important clients such as municipal councils and banks and insurance companies.
-Evidently , they are pleased with the reassurance provided, due to the details that we provide in our reports of building inspections.
+We not only collaborate with you, but we also work with important clients such as the local authorities, banks, and insurance firms.
+Evidently they are pleased with our reassurance provided, because of the information contained in our building inspection reports.

-We have a systematic method of conducting your house inspection as well as the latest technology in software which includes digital photos in your report, you are able to actually see any problems that might be found.
-Through our comprehensive report, it is no wonder that we receive so many referrals from clients our service to family members and acquaintances.
+With our systemised approach to your property inspection and the latest software technology including digital photos imbedded into the report, you can actually see any problems that might be identified.
+Thanks to our comprehensive report, it is not surprising that we have so many customers who recommend our service to family and acquaintances.

 Have Peace of Mind - Get in Touch